-Classification of drugs in the UK fall into three main categories.
+Drug Classification in the UK fall into three main categories.
 These are Class A, B or C. Class A is the most serious, attracting the most serious punishments and fines.

 Designation of a drug as controlled falls under the Misuse of Drugs Act 1971.
-Allocation to a class is depends on the harm caused by the drug.
+In addition, allocation to a class depends on the harm caused by the drug.

 Under the Misuse of Drugs Act, it is an offence: